-From January 2021 to December 2021, OCSD deputies made approximately 43,967 total RIPA stops.
-These stops were made by a total of 656 deputies, with each of those deputies having an average of 8.91 years of law enforcement experience.
-Approximately 46,351 people were documented per RIPA standards as being "stopped," and each stop lasted an average of 17.59 minutes.
+From January 2022 through December 2022, OCSD deputies conducted approximately 42,723 total RIPA stops.
+It is important to note that each stop could involve the detention of multiple individuals.
+These stops were made by a total of 684 deputies, averaging 7.08 years of law enforcement experience.
+Approximately 44,764 people were documented per RIPA standards as being "stopped," and each stop lasted an average of 9.88 minutes.

-Of these stops, approximately 80.6% were made for traffic violations, 8.4% for reasonable suspicion, 5.7% for consensual encounters with a search, 3.8% for parole/probation/PCRS, and 1.3% or less for wanted/arrest warrants or school related violations, e.g., truancy or education code/policy concerns.
+Of these stops, approximately 81.1% were due to traffic violations, 8.3% for reasonable suspicion, 5.7% for consensual encounters with a search, 2.9% for parole/probation/PRCS, and 1.0% or less were for wanted/arrest warrants or school related violations, e.g., truancy or education code/policy concerns.